-DMA 030 Propor/Ratio/Rate/Percent .75 .50
+DMA 030 Propor/Ratio/Rate/Percent

-Prerequisite(s): DMA 010 and DMA 020 Corequisite(s): None
+Prerequisite(s): DMA 010 and DMA 020

 This course provides a conceptual study of the problems that are represented by rates, ratios, percent, and proportions.
 Topics include rates, ratios, percent, proportion, conversion of English and metric units, and applications of the geometry of similar triangles.
 Upon completion, students should be able to use their understanding to solve conceptual application problems.